 Warm weather means pretty flowers, green lawns and more time outdoors.
 It also means weed killers and potentially poisonous plants.
 While you enjoy the sunshine, keep in mind possible hazards in your lawn and garden.

 Every year, IPC handles thousands of calls about potentially hazardous substances.
 Most common among lawn and garden exposures are:

 To protect yourself and loved ones, take the simple precautions below to make your garden and lawn safe.

-Our course covers poison prevention in seven short lessons.
-It offers CE credit and free IPC giveaways.
+Our course covers poison prevention in seven short lessons and quizzes.
+It offers continuing education credit and free IPC giveaways.